 Approach to dealing with HMRC

-In accordance with its Code obligations the Bank maintains an open and transparent relationship with HMRC.
-The Bank accepts that being treated as low risk by HMRC carries with it a responsibility to be proactive in identifying and bringing potential issues to HMRC's attention.
+In accordance with its Code obligations the Group maintains an open and transparent relationship with HMRC.
+The Group accepts that being treated as low risk by HMRC carries with it a responsibility to be proactive in identifying and bringing potential issues to HMRC's attention.
 This means that issues of significant tax uncertainty - uncertainty not only about how existing tax law applies to existing transactions, but also uncertainty about how new law is meant to apply in future - are disclosed to HMRC as and when identified, and discussed collaboratively with HMRC to seek their resolution at the earliest opportunity.

 The members of the Group regard the publication of this strategy as complying with the duty under FA 2016 Schedule 19 paragraph 20(2) or 22(2) as appropriate, to publish their sub-group or company UK tax strategy in the current financial year.